-If the completeness or accuracy of any information contained in a consumer’s file at a CRA is disputed by the consumer and the consumer notifies the CRA directly, or indirectly through a reseller, of the dispute, the CRA is required to conduct a reasonable reinvestigation, free of charge.
-In this process, the CRA must determine whether the disputed information is inaccurate and record the current status of the disputed information, or delete the item from the file before the end of the 30-day period when the CRA receives the notice of the dispute from the consumer or reseller.
+If the completeness or accuracy of any information contained in a consumer’s file at a Consumer Reporting Agency (CRA) is disputed by the consumer and the consumer notifies the CRA directly, or indirectly through a reseller, of the dispute, the CRA is required to conduct a reasonable reinvestigation, free of charge.
+In this process, the CRA must determine whether the disputed information is incomprehensive and record the current status of the disputed information, or delete the item from the file before the end of the 30-day period when the CRA receives the notice of the dispute from the consumer or reseller.

 Additionally, a CRA must provide written notice to the consumer of the results of the reinvestigation no later than 5 business days after the completion of the reinvestigation.
 If the reinvestigation does not resolve the dispute, the consumer may file a brief statement describing the nature of the dispute to be appended next to the disputed information and it must be included in future reports unless there are reasonable grounds to believe that the information is frivolous or irrelevant.